Terraform vs CloudFormation: The Final battle

 In the diagram above, we can see how Terraform integrates with the standard CI/CD pipeline.
 Terraform plays a significant role in the Continuous Deployment part of the pipeline, where it is responsible for provisioning instances on Amazon’s ECS cluster.
 Terraform also quickly spins up to three parallel Dev, UAT, and Prod environments in the above scenario.

-The below diagram shows the overall workflow of how CloudFormation works.
+The diagram below shows the overall workflow of how CloudFormation works.

 workflow of how CloudFormation works